A STREET FOR DIALOGUE IN TEHRAN

 CROSSROAD OF RELIGIONS AT 30 TIR STREET

-One of the most important Iran's cultural features is the coexistence and the common life of different religions(Jewish, Christian, Zoroastrian).
+One of the most important of Iran's cultural features is the coexistence and the common life of different religions(Jewish, Christian, Zoroastrian).
 This cultural feature in this land, as well as in many cities of Iran, has been from hundreds of years ago.
 The main cities of Iran, such as Isfahan, Shiraz, Yazd, and Tehran, have this important feature.
 There is one of these cultural attributes at 30 Tir street- Tehran.

-30 Tor street with less than 1 km of length is one of the most attractive streets in Tehran.
+30 Tor street less than 1 km in length is one of the most attractive streets in Tehran.
 At the beginning of this street is laid the building of the National Museum of Iran.
 The brick building of the Museum of Ancient Iran was designed by French architects André Godard and Maxime Siroux in the early 20th century and was influenced by Sassanian vaults, particularly the Taq Kasra at Ctesiphon.

-Later, the building was sold to the Egyptian government as new premises of the Egyptian Embassy and remained in their possession for seven years. then the Commercial Bank bought the building.
+Later, the building was sold to the Egyptian government as new premises for the Egyptian Embassy and remained in their possession for seven years. then the Commercial Bank bought the building.
 However, it was sold to Farah Pahlavi's office in 1976 and turned into a museum.
 The museum was opened in 1980 and was inscribed on the National Heritage List in 1998.